goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 ## Minimum Viable Execution

-I want to get full tactical about what minimum viable execution of firing myself actually means.

-Most systems break apart because we do not even realize they’re running.
-You stop logging your workout.
-And progressive overload becomes more of a theory, something you have in the back of your mind.
-Before disappearing entirely.

-My mentor, and one of the best portfolio managers I know (shout out JDP) constantly emphasizes “process over outcome”.
-Tracking process is crucial to strong systems.

-My concept of minimum viable execution has three parts:
-1. It should be as minimal as possible
-2. It is non negotiable
-3. I am committing to 100% compliance to it for 6 months (until Jan 5 2024)
+Below I want to outline the list of Diet, Exercise, Mental Health and Personal Automation tactics I'm implementing until at least Januart 5 2024.

+This post is meant to be an addendum to my previous post "Fire Yourself" where I zone in specifically on Personal Automation tactics.

+My objective outlining this protocol is:
+1. Creating a blueprint for strict adherence and being clear around my goals
+2. Creating a valuable company with a strong constraint of health

+The last time I made a start-up - I want to say *it* destroyed my physical and mental health.
+But the closer-to-truth statement is that *I* destroyed my physical and mental health because I did not have a process in place.

+I believe it's important to execute professionally (with a constraint of health) in the near term because:
+1. I believe we're at an epochal moment in terms of bringing consciousness into the world via Artificial Intelligence
+2. Extremely valuable companies can be built in this time with strong network effects because of compounding effects of training, data collection, and other factors
+3. There are likely going to be breakthroughs regarding human biology that will be accessible to early adopters who show they're capable of executing in the AI era while respecting /building their biological capability

 ## Diet

 I am ripping off and modifying Bryan Johnson’s diet with the inclusion of dairy and ramping caffeine a bit via matcha powder.
 Why?
 It works.
-It’s been in production for 3 months now and I’m happy with the results - body fat is moving down, strength and speed are at highs, and I’m not hungry despite calorie restriction (I do 2050 daily) and quitting caffeine
+It’s been in production for 3 months now and I’m happy with the results - body fat is moving down, strength and speed are at highs, and I’m not hungry despite calorie restriction (I do 2050 daily) and cutting my caffeine from 800+ mg / day to below 100.

 ### Morning shake:
 * 8 oz water